 Cats and dogs are often allergic to the protein in flea saliva, which is why they start to scratch as soon as a flea bites their skin.
 Just one single flea bite may cause pets to scratch excessively and become agitated.

-Besides scratching, red bumps or pimples may appear on your animal's belly, at the base of their tail or on their behind, on their groin or under their legs.
+Besides scratching, red bumps or pimples may appear on your animal's belly, at the base of its tail or on its behind, on its groin, or under its legs.
 The constant itching and scratching of these areas can result in dry skin and hair loss.
-Lesions and infection can develop and lead to more severe diseases if fleas are left untreated.
+Lesions and infections can develop and lead to more severe diseases if fleas are left untreated.

 Adult fleas are small, brown, and relatively easy to spot with the naked eye.

 It's a good idea to check your pet's brush or comb whenever you're grooming them.
 Having your pet lie on its side will let you have a closer look at areas with thin hair, such as the abdomen.

 You may also notice "flea dirt".
 This looks similar to tiny grains of sand, or black pepper when wet.
 To check for flea dirt (flea feces), use a fine-tooth flea comb available at your vet's office to comb along your pet's back and underbelly.
 Standing your pet on a white towel or cloth while brushing them can make it easier to spot any black droppings that fall from their fur.